This article first appeared December 28, 2013 and has been updated.

 We dropped out of high school at sixteen and pioneered.
 There was no sense wasting any more time on a secular education.
-The end is so close, and we are both able to read well enough to understand the Bible.
-What more do we need?
+The end is so close, and we were both able to read well enough to understand the Bible.
+What more did we need?

 It sounds like Jehovah truly blessed you.

 Yes, until we were twenty.
 A brother gifted us with smart phones, and he paid the service for a year.
 This was so generous of him.
 He said that we could use them to visit jw.org, and we could download some of the literature onto our phones.
 The Society is so cutting edge.
 We were delighted.
 Jimmy and I would use those phones to do our research and prepare for meetings.
 Jimmy often plugged ear phones in.
 The way we are attached, I couldn’t see his screen so I asked him what he was listening to.
 He told me he had loaded Kingdom Melodies into the phone, and they helped him sleep.
 That was a wonderful idea so I did the same.”